Taiko2k/Tauon/docs/guide.md

 To export; right click playlist tab and select Export.

 Note: Its best to import any corresponding audio files before importing playlists.

-Note: Importing large playlists can take a long time, cleaning database beforehand (MENU->Database->Find And Remove Dead Tracks) may help speed this up.
+Note: It may be necessary to clean database beforehand.
+(MENU->Database->Find And Remove Dead Tracks)

 Bug: Some tracks with strange characters in metadata may cause process to fail.

 Tip: Exporting then importing tracks also serves the function of reviving dead tracks when files have been moved.